jonaprieto/flask-ponywhoosh/README.rst

     python example.py  runserver

-Then open you browser at 127.0.0.1:5000/ponywhoosh To see as demonstrated in the Demo section.
+Then open your browser at 127.0.0.1:5000/ponywhoosh To see as demonstrated in the Demo section.

 DEMO:
 =====